microsoft/vscode-docs/tutorials/nodejs-deployment-ui/deploy-website.md

 ---
 # Deploy the Website

-In this step, you will deploy your Node.js website using Git and the Azure CLI.
+In this step, you will deploy your Node.js website using Git and the Azure web portal.
 You will use the most basic deployment model where you push your local Git repository to the Website.
 Later in this walkthrough, you will set up a more robust Continuous Delivery pipeline.

 ## Initialize the Git Repository